MiniZinc/libminizinc/en/modelling.rst

 Since we wish to use real number variables and constraint we need to use a solver that supports this type of problem.
 While Gecode (the default solver in the MiniZinc bundled binary distribution) does support floating point variables, a mixed integer linear programming (MIP) solver may be better suited to this particular type of problem.
 The MiniZinc distribution contains such a solver.
-We can invoke it by selecting ``OSICBC`` from the solver menu in the IDE (the triangle below the *Run* button), or on the command line using the command ``minizinc --solver osicbc``:
+We can invoke it by selecting ``COIN-BC`` from the solver menu in the IDE (the triangle below the *Run* button), or on the command line using the command ``minizinc --solver cbc``:

 .. code-block:: bash

-  $ minizinc --solver osicbc loan.mzn loan1.dzn
+  $ minizinc --solver cbc loan.mzn loan1.dzn

 The output is